Last Updated on March 8, 2021 by Julia Wilson

-*these values will vary from laboratory to laboratory and hospital laboratory machines
+*These values will vary from laboratory to laboratory and hospital laboratory machines

-Alanine aminotransferase (ALT) is an enzyme produced in the liver cells.
+Alanine aminotransferase (ALT) is an enzyme produced in liver cells.
 The ALT test determines the level of this enzyme in the blood, which increases when damage to the liver cells has occurred.

 Albumin (ALB): The most abundant plasma protein, albumin formed principally in the liver.
 It maintains osmotic pressure and as such is extremely important in regulating the exchange of water between the plasma and interstitial compartment (space between cells).
 Low levels of albumin in the blood can be a sign of liver disease.

-Alkaline phosphatase (ALP) is a hydrolase (a group of enzymes which catalyses the hydrolysis of a compound) enzyme produced by the liver.
+Alkaline phosphatase (ALP) is a hydrolase (a group of enzymes that catalyses the hydrolysis of a compound) enzyme produced by the liver.
 It is present in high concentrations in the liver cells.
 It is elevated when there is acute damage to liver cells and sometimes with Cushing’s disease.

 Bilirubin: This is a major breakdown product of red blood cells.
 When red blood cells wear out, the spleen traps and destroys them, releasing bilirubin into the blood.
 This type of bilirubin is called unconjugated.
 This bilirubin is transported in the blood to the liver, where it is taken up and conjugated (joined with glucuronic acid).
 This conjugated form may either be stored in the liver cells or excreted into the bile.
 Bilirubin levels are increased in cats with liver disease, gallbladder disease or have excessive destruction of red blood cells (known as hemolysis).